modernish/modernish/README.md

 not notice any changes in the POSIX `trap` command's behaviour, except for the following:

-* The regular `trap` command does not overwrite stack traps (but does overwrite previous regular traps).
+* The regular `trap` command does not overwrite stack traps (but still overwrites existing regular traps).
 * Unlike zsh's native trap command, signal names are case insensitive.
 * Unlike dash's native trap command, signal names may have the `SIG` prefix;
   that prefix is quietly accepted and discarded.
-* Setting an empty trap action to ignore a signal only works fully (passing the ignoring on to child processes) if there are no stack traps associated with the signal; otherwise, an empty trap action merely suppresses the signal's default action for the current process -- e.g., after executing the stack traps, it keeps the shell from exiting.
+* Setting an empty trap action to ignore a signal only works fully (passing the ignoring on to child processes) if there are no stack traps associated with the signal; otherwise, an empty trap action merely suppresses the signal's default action for the current process – e.g., after executing the stack traps, it keeps the shell from exiting.
 * The `trap` command with no arguments, which prints the traps that are set in a format suitable for re-entry into the shell, now also prints the